mpsuzuki/fehQlibs-mirror/dnsstub/README.md

 it is retried again at the intervalls {1, 2, 4, 8, 16} secs.

 * DNS name qualification (dns_ip_qualify):
-Well-known domain names are qualified loally without invoking a DNS query while handling IPv4 and IPv6 addresses separately.
+Well-known domain names are qualified locally without invoking a DNS query while handling IPv4 and IPv6 addresses separately.

 * NS qualification/sorting for NS replies: